Creating a PostgreSQL cluster

 For local SSDs:

-- In an Intel Broadwell or Intel Cascade Lake cluster, by 100 GB.
+- In an Intel Broadwell or Intel Cascade Lake cluster, the increase is 100 GB.

-If the threshold is reached again, the storage size will be automatically increased until it reaches the specified maximum.
+If the threshold is triggered again, the storage size will automatically increase once more.
+This process will repeat until the storage size reaches the specified maximum.
 After that, you can specify a new maximum storage size manually.

 Warning